kwea123/nsff_pl/README.md

   <img src="assets/kid_fv8.gif", width="40%">
 </p>

 The color of our method is more vivid and closer to the GT images both qualitatively and quantitatively (not because of gif compression).
-Also, the background is more stable and cleaner.
+Also, even **without** any kind of supervision (either direction or self supervision), the network learns to separate the foreground and the background more cleanly than the original implementation, which is unexpected!

 <!-- ### Bonus - Depth